The Right Glass

-When Tra Vigne, one of the Napa Valley's most popular restaurants, opened 12 years ago, it served all of its wines in small, chunky tumblers.
+When Tra Vigne, one of the Napa Valley’s most popular restaurants first opened, it served all of its wines in small, chunky tumblers.
 For a brief instant, there was something charming about that ― like being in a Sicilian trattoria.
 Within about a month, however, the tumblers were history, and in their place were big, long-stemmed wine goblets.
 The restaurant had been flooded with complaints from winemakers and consumers alike, none of whom seemed to think drinking a $30 Merlot out of a 99-cent tumbler was romantic in the least.

 Which brings up an interesting question: Just how much does the glass matter?
 Is all the fuss about correct wine glasses just a question of aesthetics?